NachoCP/EmotiTuneOT/article/article.md

 This year, my wife and I have been avidly following a Spanish music reality show, "Operación Triunfo".
 I made the decision to utilize their lyrics as the dataset for our project, opting for a more culturally relevant source compared to the Disney lyrics initially considered.
-I have used the following list from Spotify `https://open.spotify.com/playlist/37i9dQZF1DWZYJ3pS3pteL?si=4481b20beab24def`, which contains all the songs related to this year edition.
+I have used the following list from Spotify `https://open.spotify.com/playlist/37i9dQZF1DWZYJ3pS3pteL?si=4481b20beab24def`, which contains all the songs related to this year's edition.

 I utilized two primary libraries to scrape all the songs from the playlist: